How To Adopt a Military Working DogUpdated: March 31, 2020

 The specific requirements for adopting a working dog will vary depending on the agency, but let’s examine the rules for the Pets For Patriots program to get an idea of what you can expect in this area:

-- Driving distance requirement: Pets For Patriots requires the applicant to live within a specific, reasonable driving distance to a shelter that has partnered with the agency, and within a specific driving distance of a veterinary partner.
+- Driving distance requirement: Pets For Patriots requires the applicant to live within a specific, reasonable driving distance of a shelter that has partnered with the agency, and within a specific driving distance of a veterinary partner.

 - Proof of Service: Military members are required to provide proof of current service or military discharge.